-UKAD coordinates the UK’s testing programme across more than 40 sports in accordance with the International Standard for Testing and Investigations.
+UKAD coordinates the UK’s intelligence-led risk based testing programme across more than 40 sports in accordance with the International Standard for Testing and Investigations.

 In-Competition testing is conducted in connection with a sporting event.
 WADA define in-competition as “the period commencing 12 hours before competition… through to the end of such competition and the sample-collection process related to such competition”, unless stated otherwise by the rules of an IF or other relevant anti-doping organisation.

-Every sporting event may be subject to testing, and athletes should familiarise themselves with the rules of each competition as defined by their IF or NGB.
+Every sporting event which is bound to the UK National Anti-Doping policy may be subject to testing, and athletes should familiarise themselves with the rules of each competition as defined by their IF or NGB.

-Athletes nominated for inclusion in the NRTP will be notified by UKAD and will be required to supply details of their whereabouts on ADAMS.
-This is called Whereabouts Filing.
+Athletes nominated for inclusion in the NRTP or the DTP will be notified by UKAD and will be required to supply details of their whereabouts on ADAMS.
+This is called their Whereabouts Filing.

-UKAD follows the International Standard for Testing and Investigations (ISTI) which is applicable to testing in and out-of-competition.
+UKAD follows the sample collection procedures as stipulated in the International Standard for Testing and Investigations (ISTI) which is applicable to testing in and out-of-competition.

 Procedures for testing abroad may vary slightly from country to country but should always meet the ISTI.
 Athletes are advised to read and understand their sport’s anti-doping rules and sample collection procedures.